SAW BUILD: Ultimate Weapon SAW

 Goal of this Guide

-The goal of this guide is twofold.
-Firstly, I want to give fellow SAW players a guide that will help them improve their skills and give them good builds to follow.
-Secondly, I want to inform non-SAW players on how they can work with SAW and understand his limitations.
-By doing these things, I hope to reduce the controversy and salt that surrounds SAW.
+SAW players a guide that will help them improve their skills and give them good builds to follow.
+Secondly, I want to inform non-SAW players on how they can work with

 SAW, the Trebuchet

-The best way to think of SAW is like a trebuchet.
-If you don't know what a trebuchet is, look below.
-To properly use SAW you must set him up much like trebuchet needs to be set up.
+SAW you must set him up much like trebuchet needs to be set up.
 They both also have the function of sieging certain locations.

-Now, don't think that SAW should just stand in one place.
+SAW should just stand in one place.
 He can be a mobile hero if played correctly.
 He is the only hero with an ability that gives him a sprint after all!

 Roadie Run